 return.
 When using this code, only complete the CN Code, Country of Consignment/Destination, and Invoice Value fields.
 Note that the Intrastat team may limit or withdraw this concession for large volumes or values, or if compliance is not satisfactory.
-For more details on Commodity Codes, refer to Appendix 7.
-Member State of Choose the At no point should the Republic of Ireland's Consignment (if appropriate code (IE) be used in this field.
-Arrival) Member State Member State and Member State (MS) of Consignment (for of Destination (if code from the Arrivals): This is the MS from which goods Dispatch) dropdown menu were Dispatched to the reporting MS, with no significant stops or legal actions that are not part of their transport occurring in any other MS along the way.
+For more details on Commodity Codes, refer to Appendix 7 .
+Member State of Consignment (if Arrival) Member State of Destination (if Dispatch) Choose the appropriate Member State and code from the dropdown menu At no point should the Republic of Ireland's code (IE) be used in this field.
+Member State (MS) of Consignment (for Arrivals): This is the MS from which goods were Dispatched to the reporting MS, with no significant stops or legal actions that are not part of their transport occurring in any other MS along the way.
 If goods enter a third MS before arriving in the reporting MS and are subject to any stops or operations unrelated to their transport, that third MS becomes the country of consignment.
 Halt: A temporary pause in the movement of goods before they continue to their final destination.
-Legal Operation: Any commercial or legal activity (e.g., sale, processing under contract) that occurs during transit but is not part of the transport itself.
-If the MS of consignment is unknown, use the MS of purchase, where the invoice was issued.
-Member State of Destination (for Dispatches): This is the MS to which goods are sent from the reporting MS, without, as far as is known at the time of Dispatch, any significant stops or legal operations unrelated to their transport.
-If goods are known to enter an intermediate MS (MS "B") before reaching the final MS (MS "A") and are subject to significant stops or legal operations in MS "B", then MS "B" is recorded as the MS of destination, not MS "A".
-Country of Origin Choose the This field is mandatory for both ARRIVALS (Code) appropriate country and DISPATCHES.
-It is recommended that and code from the traders ask their suppliers to include this information on all invoices. dropdown menu Country of Origin: This refers to the country where the goods are produced.
-If goods are entirely obtained or made in a single country, they are considered to originate from that country.
-For goods produced in multiple countries, the origin is determined by the country where the last significant, economically
+Legal Operation: Any commercial or legal activity (e.g., sale, processing under contract) that occurs during

+transit but is not part of the transport itself.

+If the MS of consignment is unknown, use

+the MS of purchase, where the invoice was

+issued.

+Member State of Destination (for

+Dispatches): This is the MS to which goods

+are sent from the reporting MS, without, as

+far as is known at the time of Dispatch, any

+significant stops or legal operations

+unrelated to their transport.
+If goods are

+known to enter an intermediate MS (MS

+"B") before reaching the final MS (MS "A")

+and are subject to significant stops or legal

+operations in MS "B", then MS "B" is

+recorded as the MS of destination, not MS

+"A".

+Country of Origin Choose the This field is mandatory for both ARRIVALS

+(Code) appropriate country and DISPATCHES .
+It is recommended that

+and code from the traders ask their suppliers to include this

+dropdown menu information on all invoices.

+Country of Origin: This refers to the

+country where the goods are produced.
+If

+goods are entirely obtained or made in a

+single country, they are considered to

+originate from that country.

+originate from that country.
+For goods produced in multiple countries,

+For goods produced in multiple countries,

 justified processing occurred, resulting in a

 new product or an important stage of

 manufacture.

 The origin of goods can only be changed

 through processing or working; other

 actions like sale, purchase, or return do not

 change the origin.
 Long-term use of goods

 in a country also does not change their

 origin, even if their commodity code

 changes (e.g., used cars).
 Therefore, the

 code of a non-member country is

 acceptable in intra-EU trade for statistical

 data.

 If the country of origin is unknown, it may

 be replaced by the country of consignment.

 Presumed Mode of Select from This refers to the method of transport used

 Transport (Code) dropdown menu to bring goods into or out of the Republic of

-Hallsport (Code) aropaowii illella

 Ireland.
 For detailed Mode of Transport

 guidelines, see Appendix 11